mark-spurgeon/react-embedded/README.md

 > Don't import 'react' or 'react-dom', as this will needlessly slow down the process.

 ## Why ?

 React is a language that allows quick building of user interfaces.
 The only problem is that it takes a lot of configuration, making it difficult to just copy/paste React apps onto publishing platforms like Wordpress.

 This very simple tool does just that.

+## todo:

+* take into account a directory: means that it has to take decisions on a specific file structure, opinionated